The World Ends with You: Soundtrack

 The official soundtrack of the game, The World Ends with You Original Soundtrack (すばらしきこのせかい ORIGINAL SOUNDTRACK, Subarashiki Kono Sekai Original Soundtrack) was released in Japan on August 22, 2007 and is on sale in most English-language iTunes Stores.
-This release, however, does not include the four tracks unique to localizations outside Japan and is simply a digital version of the Japanese soundtrack.
+This release does not include the four tracks unique to localizations outside Japan and is simply a digital version of the Japanese soundtrack.
 Square Enix, however, released the digital 6-track EP Subarashiki Konosekai + The World Ends with You (すばらしきこのせかい + The World Ends with You, Subarashiki Kono Sekai + The World Ends with You) on June 25, 2008 through the Japanese iTunes Store.
 This release contains the four songs unique to the international version of the game, along with the English version of "Owari-Hajimari" and a remix of "Twister".
-A 19-track version of the album was given a physical CD and iTunes release on July 30, 2008.
+A 19-track version of the album was given a physical CD and iTunes release on July 30 the same year.

 Release

 The Japanese title, translated as It's a Wonderful World, was not used internationally due to copyright issues.
 Instead, the game was released in North America and Europe under the name The World Ends with You.
-The game was officially announced on September 13, 2006 by Square Enix, and premiered at the 2006 Tokyo Game Show two weeks later.
-On December 5, 2007, Square Enix announced that the game would be released for Europe and Australia in April 2008, while a similar announcement was made for a North American release on December 17, 2007.
+The game was officially announced in September 2006 by Square Enix, and premiered at the Tokyo Game Show two weeks later.
+The game was released for Europe, Australia, and a North America in April 2008.

 A special "Wonderful World" edition of the "Gloss Silver" Nintendo DS Lite was created and sold as a bundle with the game as part of its Japanese release.
-The game's early plot was adapted into a two-chapter one-shot manga by Shiro Amano, published over two issues of Monthly Shōnen Gangan.
+The game's early plot was adapted into a two-chapter one-shot manga by Shiro Amano, published over two issues of Square Enix's Monthly Shōnen Gangan on August 11 and September 12, 2007.
 In North America, the manga has been released online via the Square Enix Members website, along with mobile phone ringtones.
 Both Nomura and Tatsuya Kando stated that they hoped they would be given the opportunity to create a sequel to the game.

-Neku, Shiki, Joshua, Beat, and Rhyme appear in the 2012 Nintendo 3DS title Kingdom Hearts 3D: Dream Drop Distance as non-playable characters who are challenged to a task similar to the Reapers' Game.
-The cameos are the first non-Disney and non-Final Fantasy characters to appear in the Kingdom Hearts franchise.
+Neku, Shiki, Joshua, Beat, and Rhyme appear in Kingdom Hearts 3D: Dream Drop Distance as non-playable characters challenged to a task similar to the Reapers' Game.
+They are the first non-Disney and non-Final Fantasy characters to appear in the Kingdom Hearts franchise.
 Three of the tracks, "Someday", "Calling", and "Twister", were rearranged for Dream Drop Distance, with "Calling" and "Twister" also remixed as downloadable tracks for Theatrhythm Final Fantasy: Curtain Call.
-A revised soundtrack, The World Ends With You - Crossover, was released on September 20, 2012.
-It includes the original tracks from the DS game, the Dream Drop Distance versions of "Calling", "Someday", and "Twister", and the remixes from the iOS version.
-The Dream Drop Distance arrangement of "Calling" was also featured in the 2020 rhythm game Kingdom Hearts: Melody of Memory.
+A revised soundtrack, The World Ends With You - Crossover, was released on September 20, 2012, including original tracks from the DS game, the Dream Drop Distance versions of "Calling", "Someday", and "Twister", and the remixes from the iOS version.
+The Dream Drop Distance arrangement of "Calling" was also featured in the rhythm game Kingdom Hearts: Melody of Memory.